 - Alternative keyboard devices, etc.

-Over the past 16 years, Criterion has streamlined our web accessibility testing process to ensure audits are completed within 10 business days.
-Below are Criterion’s typical project milestones toward certification:
+Over the past 16 years, Criterion has created a streamlined testing process to ensure our client’s web accessibility audits are completed within 10 business days.
+Below are typical ADA, Section 508, and WCAG compliance project milestones:

 - Project Setup – Gather login credentials and validate user acceptance test cases.